 Canuck cliche?
 Are Canadians really as nice as Meryl Streep and the world insist?

-When Michigan-born author Kerry Colburn started dating a Canadian, her girlfriends had an immediate great impression of him - without even meeting the guy.
-"They would say, 'Oh you're so lucky, you're dating a Canadian.
+Ryan Gosling poses in the press room with the award for best performance by an actor in a motion picture - musical or comedy for "La La Land" at the 74th annual Golden Globe Awards at the Beverly Hilton Hotel on Sunday, Jan.
+8, 2017, in Beverly Hills, Calif.
+THE CANADIAN PRESS/AP-Photo by Jordan Strauss/Invision/AP TORONTO - When Michigan-born author Kerry Colburn started dating a Canadian, her girlfriends had an immediate great impression of him - without even meeting the guy.

 Add your comments below